vogelsgesang/dbimpl/README.md

 The binaries will be created in the `bin/` folder.
 Executables built with the debugging flags will have the `_debug` suffix.

+##External sorting

+For the first assignment an external sort algorithm had to be implemented.
+We chose to implement a merge sort algorithm.

+##Useful shell commands

+`od` can be used in order to inspect the contents of a file.

+``
+od -A n -t x2 -v <fileName> #create a hex dump od -A n -t u8 -v <fileName> #print the file as uint_64t ``